Winter - Frequently Asked Questions

-Check our emergency page as we will update it daily, in the event of severe weather.
-It will tell you if schools, leisure centres, libraries and other public buildings are closed, and whether bins will be emptied.
+We will update our emergency pages daily in the event of severe weather.
+They will tell you if schools, leisure centres, libraries and other public buildings are closed, and whether bins will be emptied.
 Please note though this page will only be visible when severe weather strikes.

 - Housing repairs: 0131 663 7211

 - Feedback: 0131 561 5444